Seven Ways to be a Rock Star Homeschool Mom

 3. Worry about the big things and let the little things take care of themselves.

-You are not going to teach them everything they need to know and they certainly are not going to remember everything you teach them.
-In my view the important things are:
+You’re not going to teach them everything they need to know and they’re certainly not going to remember everything you teach them.

-- Where are are your children in terms of their spiritual life?
-This is of utmost importance in our home.
+- Where are your children in terms of their spiritual life?
+This is critical in our home.
 If it is in yours, too, is it reflected in your daily conversation and how you spend your time?
 You might even want to create a homeschooling plan that reflects this priority.

 - Teach your kids how to discipline their minds to listen, to learn and to find information on their own.